ahillelt/SlackEmojiCounter/README.md

 Written by: Alon Hillel-Tuch

 This Python script scans a Slack workspace to count the number of reactions for a specific emoticon and tallies the top users who used that emoticon.
 It utilizes the Slack API to fetch messages and reactions from channels the bot is a member of.
+Support command line interfacing, progress bar, CSV output, SQL storage, and more.

 ## Features
 * Scans all channels for specific emoticon reaction.